-Won Academy Award for Best Visual Effects.
+AWARDS: Won Academy Award for Best Visual Effects.
 Nominations for Best Art Direction, Sound Mixing and Sound Editing.

 SYNOPSIS: Captain Jack Sparrow's life is in debt to the legendary Davey Jones, Captain of the Flying Dutchmen who are supernatural warriors out for blood.
-Facing possible eternal damnation, Jack must save himself with help from Will Turner and Elizabeth Swann, who neede Jack's help to avoid being hanged for setting him free.
+Facing possible eternal damnation, Jack must save himself with help from Will Turner and Elizabeth Swann, who need Jack's help to avoid being hanged for setting him free.

 Despite being two and a half hours long, we learn almost nothing new about our old friends and are given only the briefest, mildly confusing explanations as to why anyone would want the disembodied, still-beating heart of Davy Jones.
 That being said, the film generates enough interest with superb special effects, a deliciously vicious villain and cleverly, inventive swashbuckling action sequences that show how exciting piracy can be.
 It's main problem is that it all goes on too long.